One week in Boston’s Chinatown would not be enough time to experience all their great restaurants.

 We found our Shangri-La.

-Chicken Fingers, Chicken Wings, Roast Duck, Shredded Duck with Noodles, and Clams with Black Bean Sauce.
+Along with Noodles and Clams with Black Bean Sauce.

 We were fucking savages!!!